 A Road Not TakenTwo artists follow the path to the solar cells, which have been installed on the White House in the 70’s.
 A creative and surprising introspection of what has been missed out on.

-GaslandIn May 2008, Josh Fox, filmmaker and director, was offered 100.000 US$ in order to consent to the drilling of gas wells in his backyard….
-This ended in a shaky, but Oscar-nominated film about the horrendous repercussions of fracking, which had a global impact.
+GaslandIn May 2008, filmmaker and director Josh Fox, was offered $ 100.000 to consent to the drilling of gas wells in his backyard...
+This resulted in a shaky, globally-impacting, Oscar-nominated film about the horrendous repercussions of fracking.

-Gasland IIAfter a series of hostile attacks from the fracking industry, inclusively anti-gasland films, Josh Fox released the second part of his film.
-This part shows the corrupt ties between politicians, government agencies and the global geopolitical strategy behind fracking and its industry.
+Gasland IIAfter a series of hostile rebuttals from the fracking industry, including anti-Gasland films, Josh Fox released the second part of his film.
+This part shows the corrupt ties between politicians, government agencies and the global geopolitical strategy behind fracking.

-The Power of CommunityThis movie pictures how Cuba managed to reduce its C02 emissions by 50% and how half of Havana’s vegetables grow in the city itself.
+The Power of CommunityThis movie presents how Cuba managed to reduce its CO2 emissions by half and how most of Havana’s vegetables grow inside the city limits.